 Squirrels like to den in warm, sheltered chimneys and attics.
 They'll go to great lengths to infiltrate these areas, chewing through the shingles, siding, and insulation of Huntsville homes.
 Once nests are established inside, it can be extremely difficult to remove the squirrels.
 During their breeding seasons from December through March and June through August, mothers raising young will become hostile if forced out of their shelters.
 Additionally, squirrels steal food from bird feeders all year and eat plant buds or garden vegetables during the summer.

-While raccoons certainly do thrive in the unusual karst landscape of Huntsville, AL, the truth is that they can live just about anywhere.
+Raccoons thrive in the unusual karst landscape of Huntsville.
 Whether in the city's rural hills and caves, suburban backyards, or urban residential areas, the pests will make use of available resources to find food, water, and shelter.
 Around homes, conflicts between residents and raccoons may occur when the pests raid garbage cans for scraps, eat from outdoor pet food, or den under porches and in attics.

 Thirteen species of bats call Alabama home.
 In Huntsville, the animals sometimes roost inside buildings.
 Although it may be tempting to try capturing a stray bat in the house, local pests can carry rabies.
 Contact with the bat's saliva through even a small wound may transmit this virus to people.